johnmutuma5/WeConnect/APIBlueprint/blueprint.md

 - msg: Duplicate business name not allowed (string) - The error message for providing an taken business name

 ### Business Not Found Error
-- msg: UNSUCCESSFUL: Could not find the requested information (string) - The error message for non-existent business `id`
+- msg: UNSUCCESSFUL: Could not find the requested business (string) - The error message for non-existent business `id`

 ### Forbidden Business Operation Error
 - msg: UNSUCCESSFUL: The business is registered to another user (string) - The error message for trying to edit/delete a business registered to another user